JoeyStanley/jekyll-for-designers/cv.md

 ### Invited Presentations

+"What can vowel formant trajectories tell usabout language change?"
+Linguistics Colloquium Talks, University of Utah, Salt Lake City, Utah.
+October 28, 2021.
+<a href="/downloads/211028-UofU.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>

 "Prepping for the future with a degree in linguistics."
 The Linguistics Club at the University of Georgia.
 Athens, GA (delivered remotely).
 November 12, 2020.

 Margaret E. L. Renwick & **Joseph A. Stanley**.
 "100 years of speech in Georgia."
 Workshop on Language, Technology, and Society series.
 Georgia Institute of Technology, Atlanta, GA (delivered remotely).
 November 11, 2020.